oseughu/lannisterpay/README.md

 This api was built to compute transaction fees using specific configurations.
 Built with Node, Express, MySQL2, and Sequelize.
 Hosted on Heroku and Clever Cloud.

+NB: All request fields labelled optional (that you don't intend to fill) should be excluded from the request altogether, not left null or empty.

 ## Please start by signing up with the following details in the request:

 https://lannpay.herokuapp.com/register